ianzavitz/Medical_Database/README.md

 # Medical_Database
-A medical database and web application implemented with mySQL and Python's Flask library.
+A mock medical database and web application implemented with mySQL and Python's Flask library.